glucas/nrun/README.md

 brew install jq
 brew install --cask hammerspoon
 ```

-> [!TIP]
-> >Hammerspoon is optional; if it is not installed, nrun will still work,
-> but HUD/modal alerts and idle/lock detection will be disabled.

 > [!NOTE]
 > Hammerspoon may prompt for Accessibility permissions on first run.